-Fertility preservation can also be used to perverse fertility in patients undergoing treatment for cancer who may have had their fertility compromised by treatments such as chemotherapy.
+Fertility preservation involves freezing eggs (known as oocytes), sperm, embryos or other reproductive tissue (such as ovarian tissue) for use later in life at a time that’s right.
+Fertility preservation methods can also be used by patients diagnosed with cancer who may have had their fertility compromised by cancer treatments such as chemotherapy.

 In 30 years, the IVI Group has helped more than 200,000 dreams come true.